-Note: The disability specialist follows the instructions in the Social Services Manual – PWA or disability determination if the adult recipient/ineligible parent is pregnant or claims a mental or physical health issue prevents them from working, to determine ABD eligibility, and communicates the determination to WF staff.
+Note: The disability specialist follows the instructions in the Social Services Manual – PWA or disability determination if the adult recipient is pregnant or claims a mental or physical health issue prevents them from working, to determine ABD eligibility, and communicates the determination to WF staff.

-The WFPS/WFSSS:
+If the applicant is determined to qualify for a TLE category, approve the TLE per step-by-step under TLE appointment with the adult recipient above and approve TANF/SFA case assistance.

+If the adult recipient’s condition meets ABD criteria, and qualifies for the related TLE category, use the XB reason code to approve the TLE.

-Follows the WFHB section 3.6.1.16, to refer the denial to a supervisor/designee for further review.
+If applicant does not qualify for a TLE, follow WFHB section 3.6.1.16 to refer the TLE denial to a supervisor/designee for further review.

-If an approval is the decision the WFPS/WFSSS uses the XB reason code, if the adult recipient/ineligible parents condition does meet ABD criteria.

-Approves the TLE, using the XB reason code, if the adult recipient/ineligible parent's condition does meet ABD criteria.

-After the supervisor/designee review, if the adult recipient/ineligible parent doesn't qualify for an extension the WFPS/WFSSS:
+After the supervisor/designee review, if the adult recipient doesn't qualify for an extension:

-Adds the appropriate free form text from the eJAS denial letter template or the Time Limit Hardship Extension Chart to the ACES denial letter explaining, their case was reviewed by the case manager, a supervisor and/or a regional designee, and why the adult recipient/ineligible parent does not qualify for an extension.
+Adds the appropriate free form text from the eJAS denial letter template or the Time Limit Hardship Extension Chart to the ACES denial letter explaining that their case was reviewed by the case manager, a supervisor and/or a regional designee, and why the adult recipient does not qualify for an extension.
 No separate eJAS time limit extension denial letter required.

-Sends a separate ACES approval letter when the adult recipient qualifies for PWA due to pregnancy with the canned text from Barcode, titled "HEN Referral for PWA Participants."
+Sends a separate ACES approval letter when the adult recipient qualifies for PWA due to pregnancy with the canned text from Barcode, titled "HEN Referral for PWA Participants" and:

-Creates a Housing and Essential Needs (HEN) referral letter, (PWA Housing and Essential Needs Referral, 10-651,) in Barcode.
+Creates a HEN referral letter, (PWA HEN Referral, 10-651,) in Barcode.

 Gives the referral letter to the PWA recipient.